hoyle1974/khronoscope/README.md

 [![Alternate Text](https://github.com/user-attachments/assets/d4eeac64-b203-40ff-a668-631055b06639)](https://github.com/user-attachments/assets/c4780bc3-1e28-40b8-bd8b-372e97a038a2 "Khronoscope Vidoe Demo showing VCR controls")

+# Contributions

+I'm happy to have folks add contributions.
+I've already created some [Issues](https://github.com/hoyle1974/khronoscope/labels/good%20first%20issue) that are great places ot start if you want to contribute something useful but easy and self contained.
+For more complex stuff feel free to add comments to the issues and I'm happy to discuss or create your own issues.
+I'm really looking for help on how to make this tell more usable in real world scenarios, specifically in UI controls and added features!

 # Internals
 This application create a connection to your kubernetes cluster and starts watching for resource changes.
 It has a data structure called [TemporalMap](https://github.com/hoyle1974/khronoscope/blob/main/temporal_map.go) that is used to manage all the resource changes.
 The structure allows you to add/update/delete values stored in it and then you can query the map for it's state at a specific point in time.
 This let's the application show you the state of the cluster at any point since the start of the application.